Sigmmma/c20/src/content/h2/tools/h2-ek/h2-tool/readme.md

 ```

 # Dialogue import
-Collects all sound tag paths and adds them to a generated dialogue tag.
+Collects all [sound][] tag paths and adds them to a generated [dialogue][] tag.

 ```sh
 # dialogue-import <root-directory>
 tool dialogue-import "sound\dialog\combat\brute_bloodthirsty"
 ```

-* root-directory - A local tag path to the root of a directory containing sound tags.
+* root-directory - A local tag path to a root directory containing sound tags.
+A dialogue tag is generated adjacent to this root directory with the same name, e.g. `sound\dialog\combat\brute_bloodthirsty.dialogue`.

 # Dump tiff to header
 ???